UAE weather: Temperature expected to drop slightly

 The day will be hot and fair in general, the National Centre of Meteorology has said.

 Temperatures are expected to drop, offering residents some respite from the heat.
-The highest temperature in Dubai will be 42ºC, and in Abu Dhabi will be 45ºC.
+The highest temperature in Dubai will be 41ºC, and in Abu Dhabi will be 45ºC.

-The day is expected to be slightly humid as humidity levels are expected to range from 15 per cent to 65 per cent.
+Humidity levels are expected to increase during the day as levels range from 20 per cent to 80 per cent.

-Light to moderate winds will blow, freshening at times during daytime over internal areas.
+Light to moderate winds will blow, freshening at times during the day.

-Conditions at sea will be slight in the Arabian gulf and in Oman Sea.
+Conditions at sea will be slight to moderate at times in the Arabian gulf and slight in the Oman Sea.

 Some low clouds are predicted to appear Eastward